-6.2.12 Transpose
+6.2.10 Transpose

-The transpose tool allows you to change the pitch of a recording, with or without changing the tempo.
+The transpose command allows you to change the pitch of a recording, with or without changing the tempo.
 In many cases, large pitch changes lead to unnatural sounding results.
 The effect is especially pronounced when changing the pitch of the human voice, where higher pitched voices sound more like Disney's chipmunks than a human voice.

-The transpose tool has an optional "maintain timbre" option that reduces this artifact.
+Transpose has an optional "maintain timbre" option that reduces this artifact.